Strategy Based Electrical Diagnosis

 Check the Easy Things First

-As a professional mechanic I can tell you that after identifying the circuit with the malfunction I've often found the problem just by opening my eyes.
+As a professional mechanic I can tell you that after identifying the circuit with the malfunction, I've often found the problem just by opening my eyes.

 Take a good hard look at the wiring harness that connects the load to the rest of the circuit.
 In an effort to provide some continuity, pun intended, we'll use the standard automotive electrical horn circuit pictured as an example.
+The horn speaker is the load of the circuit.

 This section of engine compartment wiring provides a major opportunity for damage.
 In other words, an automotive harness exposed to the elements becomes vulnerable to attack.